univention/univention-corporate-server/doc/changelog/index.rst

 * The AD-Connector used to skip synchronizing a move operation, if the moved object is already present in its DN cache.
-This could result in the unwanted deletion of objects during a subtree rename (:uv:bug:`57510`).
+This could result in the unwanted deletion of objects during a sub-tree rename (:uv:bug:`57510`).

-* The connector can now be configured to only synchronize objects from specific subtrees via the newly added UCR variables ``connector/ad/mapping/allowsubtree/$NAME/ucs`` and ``connector/ad/mapping/allowsubtree/$NAME/ad``. ``$NAME`` is an arbitrary string, the value for the ``ucs`` variable is a subtree LDAP DN in the UCS directory and the value for the ``ad`` variable is a subtree LDAP DN of the AD directory.
+* The connector can now be configured to only synchronize objects from specific sub-trees via the newly added UCR variables ``connector/ad/mapping/allowsubtree/$NAME/ucs`` and ``connector/ad/mapping/allowsubtree/$NAME/ad``. ``$NAME`` is an arbitrary string, the value for the ``ucs`` variable is a sub-tree LDAP DN in the UCS directory and the value for the ``ad`` variable is a sub-tree LDAP DN of the AD directory.
   Both must include the LDAP base of the respective directory.
-If configured only objects from these subtrees are synchronized, everything else is ignored (:uv:bug:`57394`).
+If configured only objects from these sub-trees are synchronized, everything else is ignored (:uv:bug:`57394`).

 * The connector can now be configured to only synchronize objects that match a